-- A. Prepared by a Qualified Professional.
-A critical areas report for wetlands shall be prepared by a qualified professional who is a wetland biologist with experience preparing wetland reports. - B. Area Addressed in Critical Area Report.
-In addition to the requirements of Appendix C Chapter 16.51, the following areas shall be addressed in a critical area report for wetlands: - 1.
-Within a subject parcel or parcels, the project area of the proposed activity; - 2.
-All wetlands and recommended buffer zones within three hundred feet of the project area within the subject parcel or parcels; - 3.
-All shoreline areas, water features, floodplains, and other critical areas, and related buffers within three hundred feet of the project area within the subject parcel or parcels; - 4.
-The project design and the applicability of the buffers based on the proposed layout and the level of land use intensity; and - 5.
-Written documentation from the qualified professional demonstrating compliance with the requirements of this chapter. - C. Wetland Determination.
+A. Prepared by a Qualified Professional.
+A critical areas report for wetlands shall be prepared by a qualified professional who is a wetland biologist with experience preparing wetland reports.

+B. Area Addressed in Critical Area Report.
+In addition to the requirements of Appendix C - Chapter 16.51, the following areas shall be addressed in a critical area report for wetlands:

+1. Within a subject parcel or parcels, the project area of the proposed activity;

+2. All wetlands and recommended buffer zones within three hundred feet of the project area within the subject parcel or parcels;

+3. All shoreline areas, water features, floodplains, and other critical areas, and related buffers within three hundred feet of the project area within the subject parcel or parcels;

+4. The project design and the applicability of the buffers based on the proposed layout and the level of land use intensity; and

+5. Written documentation from the qualified professional demonstrating compliance with the requirements of this chapter.

+C. Wetland Determination.
 In conjunction with the submittal of a development permit application, the responsible official shall determine the probable existence of a wetland on the subject parcel.
-If wetland or wetland buffers are found to be likely to exist on the parcel, wetland delineation is required. - D. Wetland Delineation - 1.
-Methodology.
-Wetland Delineation shall be determined in accordance with the "Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Western Mountains, Valleys, and Coast Region" approved federal wetland delineation manual and applicable regional supplements. (most currently adopted version), as required per WAC173-22-035 (March 14, 2011).
+If wetland or wetland buffers are found to be likely to exist on the parcel, wetland delineation is required.

+D. Wetland Delineation

+1. Methodology.
+Wetland Delineation shall be determined in accordance with the approved federal wetland delineation manual and applicable regional supplements.

-- 2. Information Requirements.
+2. Information Requirements.
 Wetland boundaries shall be staked and flagged in the field and a delineation report shall be submitted to the department.
-The report shall include the following information: - a.
-USGS quadrangle map with site clearly defined; - b.
+The report shall include the following information:

+a.
+USGS quadrangle map with site clearly defined;

+- b.
 Topographic map of area; - c.
 National wetland inventory map showing site; - d.
-Soil conservation service soils map showing site; - e.
-Site map, at a scale no smaller than one inch equals one hundred feet (a scaling ratio of one is to one thousand two hundred), if practical, showing the following information: - i.
-Wetland boundaries. - ii.
-Sample sites and sample transects, - iii.
-Boundaries of forested areas, - iv.
-Boundaries of wetland classes if multiple classes exist; - f.
-Discussion of methods and results with special emphasis on technique used from the approved federal Wwetlands Delineation delineation Manual manual and applicable regional supplements; - g.
-Acreage of each wetland on the site based on the survey if the acreage will impact the buffer size determination or the project design; - h.
-All completed field data sheets per the approved federal Wwetlands dDelineation mManual and applicable regional supplements, numbered to correspond to each sample site. - E. Wetland Analysis.
-In addition to the minimum required contents of subsection D of this section, and in addition to Section 16.51.140, a critical area report for wetlands shall contain an analysis of the wetlands including the following site- and proposal-related information at a minimum: - 1.
-A discussion of measures, including avoidance, minimization, and mitigation, proposed to preserve existing wetlands and restore any wetlands that were degraded prior to the current proposed land use activity. - 2.
-Proposed mitigation, if needed, including a written assessment and accompanying maps of the mitigation area, including the following information at a minimum: - a.
+Soil conservation service soils map showing site;

+e.
+Site map, at a scale no smaller than one inch equals one hundred feet (a scaling ratio of one is to one thousand two hundred), if practical, showing the following information:

+- i.
+Wetland boundaries,

+- ii.
+Sample sites and sample transects,

+- iii.
+Boundaries of forested areas,

+iv.
+Boundaries of wetland classes if multiple classes exist;

+f.
+Discussion of methods and results with special emphasis on technique used from the approved federal wetlands delineation manual and applicable regional supplements;

+g.
+Acreage of each wetland on the site based on the survey if the acreage will impact the buffer size determination or the project design;

+h.
+All completed field data sheets per the approved federal wetlands delineation manual and applicable regional supplements, numbered to correspond to each sample site.

+E. Wetland Analysis.
+In addition to the minimum required contents of subsection D of this section, and in addition to Section 16.51.140, a critical area report for wetlands shall contain an analysis of the wetlands including the following site- and proposal-related information at a minimum:

+1. A discussion of measures, including avoidance, minimization, and mitigation, proposed to preserve existing wetlands and restore any wetlands that were degraded prior to the current proposed land use activity.

+2. Proposed mitigation, if needed, including a written assessment and accompanying maps of the mitigation area, including the following information at a minimum:

+- a.
 Existing and proposed wetland acreage; - b.
 Vegetative, faunal, and hydrologic conditions; - c.
 Relationship within watershed, and to existing water bodies; - d.
 Soil and substrate conditions, topographic elevations; - e.
 Existing and proposed adjacent site conditions; - f.
 Required wetland buffers; and - g.
+Property ownership.

-Property ownership. - 3.
-A discussion of ongoing management practices that will protect wetlands after the project site has been developed; including proposed monitoring and maintenance programs.
+3. A discussion of ongoing management practices that will protect wetlands after the project site has been developed; including proposed monitoring and maintenance programs.